itsTheFae/MusicBot/README.md

   - Adds playlist link support to autoplaylist entries. *(experimental)*
   - Asks if user wants to queue the playlist when using links with playlist and video IDs.
   - Include thumbnail in now-playing for any tracks that have it.
-  - Remove all extreneous calls to extract_info, and carry extracted info with entries.
+  - Remove all extraneous calls to extract_info, and carry extracted info with entries.
   - Rebuild of Spotify API to make it faster to enqueue Spotify playlists and albums.
-- Non-important change of log colors to help set the levels appart.
+- Non-important change of log colors to help set the levels apart.
 - Fix `skip` command to properly tally votes of members.  **[merged]**
 - Clean up auto-pause logic to make it less of a mess to look at. **[merged]**
 - Automatically un-pause a paused player when using commands that should play something.  **[merged]**